wilsonmar/wilsonmar.github.io/_posts/2022-08-20-change-management.md

    <a target="_blank" href="https://change-management-institute.com/become-member/">Membership in CMI is $190 USD</a>

-* $595 for members of the Association of Change Management Professions (ACMP) is the <a target="_blank" href="https://www.acmpglobal.org/page/ccmp">Certified Chang<a target="_blank" href="https://change-management-institute.com/become-member/">Membership in CMI is $190 USD</a>e Management Professional (CCMP)</a> of an essay plus 150 multiple-choice questions over 3 hours taken through Kryteriononline.com after 21 hours of training based on <a target="_blank" href="https://www.acmpglobal.org/page/ACMPStandard">ACMP’s Standard for Change Management©</a>
+* $595 for members of the Association of Change Management Professions (ACMP) is the <a target="_blank" href="https://www.acmpglobal.org/page/ccmp">Certified Chang<a target="_blank" href="https://change-management-institute.com/become-member/">Membership in CMI is $190 USD</a> Change Management Professional (CCMP)</a> of an essay plus 150 multiple-choice questions over 3 hours taken through Kryteriononline.com after 21 hours of training based on <a target="_blank" href="https://www.acmpglobal.org/page/ACMPStandard">ACMP’s Standard for Change Management©</a>

    <a target="_blank" href="https://cdn.ymaws.com/www.acmpglobal.org/resource/resmgr/files/ACMP_Standard_2019_03_21.pdf">The 2019 Edition of the 79-page Standard defines best practices and ethics in change management</a> based on an extensive Practice Analysis Study, which investigated leading practices in change management with professionals around the world.
 It references ISO 21500:2012(E) Guidance on project management.
 There are 23 steps in the process: